Crysillion/creativelands/README.md

 Download the latest release, place it into the appropriate Terra directory.
 Unzip if you want to modify anything.
 The pack ID is `CREATIVELANDS`.
 See Terra's [installing a Config Pack](https://github.com/PolyhedralDev/Terra/wiki/Config-Packs#how-do-i-install-a-pack) guide if you need help installing.

-This pack was intentionally left as being .ZIP'd due to it having over a hundred structures and schematics within it for the custom biome creation.

-You can unzip it using many programs, such as 7Zip and WinRAR, but you will not actually need to unzip it to use it.

 # READ ME

 This pack was originally intended for personal use only, but I have since stopped working on Minecraft servers and decided to publish it for public use.